rocrill/crock-on/README.md

 ### Target Audience

-* Good cooks who want to share their recipe ideas, anyone looking for recipe ideas that are accessible.
+* Cooks who want to share their recipe ideas without having to commit to their own personal cookery blog, and anyone looking for recipe ideas that are accessible as they have been created by other amateur cooks.

 ### User Stories